-(a) On May 28, 2019, the Company completed a private placement consisting of the issue of 4,137,500 non-flow-through units at a price of \$0.08 each for gross proceeds of \$331,000.
-Each non-flow-through unit consisted of one common share and one share purchase warrant, with each warrant being exercisable into a common share at an exercise price of \$0.15 until May 28, 2022.
+On May 28, 2019, the Company completed a private placement consisting of the issue of 4,137,500 non-flow-through units at a price of \$0.08 each for gross proceeds of \$331,000.
+Each non-flow-through unit consisted of one non-flow-through common share and one share purchase warrant, with each warrant being exercisable into a non-flow-through common share at an exercise price of \$0.15 until May 28, 2022.

-The units were issued at a price that exceeded the trading value of the Company's common shares which is a reflection of the residual value of the warrants attached to the private placement units.
-The residual value of the warrants was determined to be \$41,375 and has been recorded as a reduction of share capital and an increase in contributed surplus.
+The units were issued at a price that exceeded the trading value of the Company's common shares which was a reflection of the residual value of the warrants attached to the private placement units.
+The residual value of the warrants was determined to be \$41,375 and was recorded as a reduction of share capital and an increase in contributed surplus.

-(b) On May 28, 2019, the Company completed a flow-through private placement consisting of the issue of 550,000 flow-through units at a price of \$0.10 each for gross proceeds of \$55,000.
+• On May 28, 2019, the Company completed a flow-through private placement consisting of the issue of 550,000 flow-through units at a price of \$0.10 each for gross proceeds of \$55,000.
 Each unit consisted of one flow-through common share and one share purchase warrant, with each warrant being exercisable into a non-flow-through common share at an exercise price of \$0.15 until May 28, 2022.

-The flow-through units were issued at a premium to the trading value of the Company's common shares which is a reflection of the value of the income tax write-offs that the Company will renounce to the flow-through shareholders.
-The premium was determined to be \$11,000 and was recorded as a reduction of share capital with an offset to flow-through premium liability.
-The premium was reversed upon the required exploration expenditures being completed and recorded as income on settlement of the flow-through premium liability.
-A further residual value was allocated to the warrant component of the flow-through units, in the amount of \$5,500 and has been recorded as a reduction of share capital and an increase in contributed surplus.
+The flow-through units were issued at a premium to the trading value of the Company's common shares which was a reflection of the value of the income tax write-offs that the Company will renounce to the flow-through shareholders.
+The premium was determined to be \$11,000 and was recorded as a reduction of share capital.
+An equivalent flow-through premium liability was recorded, which was reversed as the required exploration expenditures were incurred.
+A further residual value was allocated to the warrant component of the flow-through units, in the amount of \$5,500 and was recorded as a reduction of share capital and an increase in contributed surplus.

-Share issue costs of \$17,537 were incurred in respect of the private placements which included legal and filing fees recorded as a reduction to share capital.
+There were no finders' fees paid in respect of the placement.
+Share issue costs consisting of legal and filing fees of \$17,537 were incurred in respect of the placements which were recorded as a reduction to share capital.